About

 Background

-The photography came from my mother’s side too.
-My grandfather had photographed with his Leica since the 1930s.
-Her cousin was Peter Sinclair BSC, a British cinematographer who lensed music videos through the MTV era — Material Girl, Karma Chameleon, Love’s Great Adventure — and features such as The Full Monty.
+His grandfather had photographed with his Leica since the 1930s and her cousin was Peter Sinclair BSC, a British cinematographer who lensed music videos through the MTV era — Madonna’s Material Girl, Ultravox’s Love’s Great Adventure — and shot Prince’s Sign o’ the Times concert film in 1987, as well as features such as The Full Monty.
 Sinclair’s brother, Christopher Angeloglou, joined The Sunday Times Magazine in 1962 as Picture Editor and now edits the journal of The Leica Society.
-My mother photographed too, mostly clinical work at the pathology department.
+His mother photographed too, mostly clinical work at the pathology department.

 Cinema lenses are precision mechanics applied to optics, used in photography and cinematography.
 Every discipline in that sentence is somewhere in the family.